-- to make said moneys so withdrawn available to the Paying Agent for the purpose of paying said principal of and interest on Bonds. - c) The Trustee shall use any moneys remaining in the Redemption Account of the Debt Service Fund to redeem all or part of the Bonds Outstanding and interest to accrue thereon prior to such redemption, in accordance with and to the extent permitted by Article III of the Trust Indenture.
-The Trustee, upon the written instructions from the Authority, signed by the Authorized Authority Representative as directed by the District, shall use moneys in the Redemption Account of the Debt Service Fund on a best efforts basis for the purchase of Bonds in the open market to the extent practical for the purpose of cancellation at prices not exceeding the principal amount of the Bonds plus accrued interest thereon to the date of such purchase, as applicable.

-Debt Service Fund (Concluded)

-- d) If the moneys in the Debt Service Fund are insufficient to pay all accrued interest on the Bonds on any Interest Payment Date, then such moneys shall be applied ratably, according to the amounts due on such installment, to the Persons entitled thereto without any discrimination or privilege, and any unpaid portion shall accrue to the next Interest Payment Date, with interest thereon at the rate or rates specified in the Bonds to the extent permitted by law.
+- b) The District hereby authorizes and directs the Trustee to withdraw sufficient moneys from the Debt Service Fund to pay the principal and interest on the Bonds as the same becomes due and payable and - c) to make said moneys so withdrawn available to the Paying Agent for the purpose of paying said principal of and interest on Bonds.
+The Trustee shall use any moneys remaining in the Redemption Account of the Debt Service Fund to redeem all or part of the Bonds Outstanding and interest to accrue thereon prior to such redemption, in accordance with and to the extent permitted by Article III of the Trust Indenture.
+The Trustee, upon the written instructions from the Authority, signed by the Authorized Authority Representative as directed by the District, shall use moneys in the Redemption Account of the Debt Service Fund on a best efforts basis for the purchase of Bonds in the open market to the extent practical for the purpose of cancellation at prices not exceeding the principal amount of the Bonds plus accrued interest thereon to the date of such purchase, as applicable. - d) If the moneys in the Debt Service Fund are insufficient to pay all accrued interest on the Bonds on any Interest Payment Date, then such moneys shall be applied ratably, according to the amounts due on such installment, to the Persons entitled thereto without any discrimination or privilege, and any unpaid portion shall accrue to the next Interest Payment Date, with interest thereon at the rate or rates specified in the Bonds to the extent permitted by law.
 If the moneys in the Debt Service Fund are insufficient to pay the principal of the Bonds on the stated maturity date thereof, then such moneys shall be applied ratably, according to the amounts of principal due on such date, to the Person entitled thereto without any discrimination or privilege. - e) After payment in full of the principal of, redemption premium, if any, and Interest on the Bonds (or provision has been made for the payment thereof as specified in the Trust Indenture), and the fees, charges and expenses of the Trustee, the District, and any Paying Agents and any other amounts required to be paid under the Trust Indenture, all amounts remaining in the Debt Service Fund shall be paid to the District for deposit into the TDD Trust Fund.